Wreos/flaconi_test_assigment/README.md

 ```

 ## Launching tests
-Go to the test directory
+Go to the test directory integration_test

 * Run ALL the tests